adamjgrant/switch/README.md

     @import switch/switch

-In the very bottom of your theme file, instantiate the `switch()` mixin
+In one of your project's sass files (after your theme has been imported), instantiate the `switch()` mixin

     =switch($color: $primary-color)
       +switch-default($color)